Normative receives €10 million in funding to fight climate change

 The current, mostly voluntary system of carbon accounting and reporting is a mess.
 Armed with incomplete or inaccurate data, companies are making mistaken claims about what they’re doing to cut emissions.
 Worse still, they’re taking actions based on misleading information.
-To reach net zero, companies need accurate and actionable intelligence about their carbon emissions.
+To reach net zero, companies need accurate and actionable carbon accounting.

 This investment from Europe’s most respected climate investors means we can equip more businesses to achieve net zero.